ocangelo/roll20/WildShape/README.md

     * setup senses (e.g. light, vision) from darkvision/blindsight info on NPCs, can set defaults and overrides per shape
     * change roll settings on NPC sheet (when transforming from a PC) to never whisper, toggle advantage, don't autoroll damage
     * show journal entries to players for all their shapes
+    * change the token to the last taken shape when dropping a new shifter token (e.g. from the journal or copy/paste, useful when moving between maps)
 * shapes can be mass imported from a journal folder
 * i've tried to make most things configurable so that if you don't like a setting you should be able to easily change it, if not just shoot me a message and i will see what i can do